requirejs/requirejs/docs/node.md

     node path/to/r.js myNodeApp.js

-This assumes you are in the directory that contains myNodeApp.js, your top-level node application file.
+This assumes you are in the directory that contains myNodeApp.js, your top-level Node application file.

 That is it!

+If you want to try a sample app that works with r.js, see the index.js Hello World app on [the download page](download.md#node).

 The on-the-fly CommonJS module conversion could hit edge cases where it may not work.
 If you need to get get some visibility into where it failed, you can pass **debug** after r.js to get some printout on the converstion process and any problems during module execution: